-However, it turns out the "agent" concept on its own is still not enough!
-Systems controlled by neural networks, genetic algorithms, and complex control systems, among others, can all act autonomously and thus be called agents, yet the reasons for their actions are often quite opaque.
-Because of this, such systems are very difficult to develop, control, and analyze.
+However, it turns out that the 'agent' concept on its own is still not enough!
+Systems controlled by neural networks, genetic algorithms, complex control systems, etc., can all act autonomously and thus be called agents, yet the reasons for their actions are often quite opaque.
+Because of this, such systems are very hard to develop, control and analyze.

 So, the concept of a rational agent has become more popular.
-Again, there are many variations^{9,33,39} but we consider this to be an agent that has explicit reasons for making the choices it does, and should be able to explain these if necessary.
+Again, there are many variations [9, 33, 39] but we consider this to be an agent which

 Therefore, a rational agent can be examined to discover why it chose a certain course of action.
-Such agents are often programmed and analyzed by describing their motivations (for example, "goals"), information (for example, "knowledge"), and how these change over time (as we will discuss later).
-Rational agents can adapt their autonomous behavior to cater for the dynamic aspects of their environment, their requirements and their knowledge.
+Such agents are often programmed and analyzed by describing their motivations (for example, 'goals'), information (for example, 'knowledge'), and how these change over time; see Section 3.3.
+Rational agents can adapt their autonomous behaviour to cater for the dynamic aspects of their environment, their requirements and their knowledge.
 Typically, they can also modify their decision-making following interactions with their environment.
-The predominant form of rational agent architecture is that provided through the Beliefs, Desires, and Intentions (BDI) approach.32,33 Here, the beliefs represent the agent's (probably incomplete, possibly incorrect) information about itself, other agents, and its environment, desires represent the agent's long-term goals, and intentions represent the goals the agent is actively pursuing.
+The predominant form of rational agent architecture is that provided through the Beliefs, Desires, and Intentions (BDI) approach [33, 32].
+Here, the beliefs represent the agent's (probably incomplete, possibly incorrect) information about itself, other agents, and its environment, desires represent the agent's long-term goals, and intentions represent the goals that the agent is actively pursuing.